Greco-Italian War: Greek and Italian logistical situation in early 1941

-German invasion
+German intervention and Italian second spring offensive

-With most of the Greek army on the Albanian border, Operation Marita began through Bulgaria on 6 April, which created a second front.
+With most of the Greek army on the Albanian front, Operation Marita began through Bulgaria on 6 April, which created a second front.
 Greece had received a small reinforcement from British forces based in Egypt in anticipation of the German attack, but no more help was sent after the invasion.
 The Greek army was outnumbered; the Bulgarian defensive line did not receive adequate troop reinforcements and was quickly overrun.
 The Germans outflanked the immobile Greek forces on the Albanian border, forcing the surrender of the Eastern Macedonia Field Army section in only four days.
 The British Empire forces began a retreat.
 For several days Allied troops contained the German advance on the Thermopylae position, allowing ships to be prepared to evacuate the British force.
 The Germans reached Athens on 27 April and the southern shore on 30 April, capturing 7,000 British troops.
 The conquest of Greece was completed with the capture of Crete a month later and Greece was occupied by the military forces of Germany, Italy, and Bulgaria until late 1944.